 Scoopers is technically a market, but everyone goes for the ice cream… like, EVERYONE.
 We waited for at least half an hour for our scoops, and part of the reason for the delay is that they have about 60 different flavors to choose from and not everyone is decisive as I am: mint chip on bottom, peppermint on top.
 I could also have gone for the mango sorbet on bottom and marionberry on top… I guess that just means I have to go back someday!

-North Jetty Brewing Company
+North Jetty Brewing Company & Streetside Tacos 2.0

 No guide to anywhere is complete without my hunting down any craft beer in town, and Long Beach happily fulfills that requirement.
 Named after locally significant events, each of the beers at North Jetty Brewing is rooted in the history of Long Beach and tells another piece of the story I became entranced with while visiting.
 Maybe it was the beer talking, but I was sure by the end of a few tasting flights that I never wanted to leave.

 Many thanks again to Long Beach Peninsula CVB and Zahorsky PR for helping set up my trip, including recommendations and accommodation introductions.
-All of the companies are included at my own discretion and I was not compensated or reimbursed in any way for my opinions.
-Thank you to all the businesses who extended their hospitality and allowed me to enjoy Long Beach to the fullest.
+Thanks to all the businesses who extended their hospitality and allowed me to enjoy Long Beach to the fullest.